lakejs/lake-docs/guide/index.md

 ## Mathematical formula

-This feature depends on [KaTeX](https://katex.org/), so you need to add KaTeX to your HTML page.
+This feature depends on [KaTeX](https://katex.org/), so you need to include KaTeX to your HTML page.

 ::: code-group